 Plantronics is continuing its Public Sector discount for organizations in the government, education and health care fields.
 If you qualify, we will adjust your pricing to reflect this incredible discount on most Plantronics products.

-The Public Sector promotion continues, offering big discounts to Education (K-12 and Higher Education); Federal, State, City, County and Local Governments; Prime Contractors for Government; Not-for-Profits; and Healthcare Caregivers.
-This promotion ends March 31, 2019.
+The Public Sector promotion continues, offering big discounts to Education (K-12 and Higher Education); State, City, County and Local Governments; Prime Contractors for Government; Not-for-Profits; and Healthcare Caregivers.
+This promotion ends September 30, 2020.

 The GovEd Discount from Sennheiser lets you save big!
 Federal Government agencies, Educational organizations, Energy producers, Healthcare providers, State & Local Government agencies, and Not-for-Profit agencies including credit unions that are 501(c), are all eligible for this discount.
-Most of the Sennheiser product line is eligible for this discount, including the TeamConnect Wireless speakerphone units!
+Most of the Sennheiser product line is eligible for this discount!
 There are a few products that do not qualify; contact us for details.
 The GovEd Discount ends Dec.
 31, 2019.

 Purchase a new V200 office wireless system and take advantage of the VXi Office Wireless Trade-In Program.
 For each headset purchased, and old VXi or competitive office wireless headset system sent in to VXi, you receive a $10 check.
 Download the claim form that's available on the VXi Trade-In web site once purchase is made.
 Claims must be made within 30 days of purchase, and an invoice must be included with the Trade-In request.